You're reading docs for Nextly Alpha. APIs may change between releases.

 Components

-Define reusable field groups that can be shared across Collections and Singles.
+Define reusable field groups that can be shared across collections and singles.

-Components are reusable field group templates.
-Define a set of fields once as a Component, then embed it in any number of Collections or Singles.
-Each usage creates a separate data instance -- Components are schemas, not shared documents.
+Components are reusable field-group templates.
+Define a set of fields once as a component, then embed it in any number of collections or singles.
+Each usage creates a separate data instance — components are schemas, not shared documents.

 Key characteristics: